Esther Gil de Reboleño Lastortres

 Esther Gil de Reboleño Lastortres (born 28 February 1973) is a Spanish sociologist and politician.

 In 2022 the Regional Government of Andalusia awarded her the Meridiana Prize, in the category of entrepreneurial initiatives.

-She ran as an independent in the Spanish general elections of 2023 on the lists of the political platform Sumar, headed by Yolanda Díaz.
+She ran as an independent candidate in the Spanish general elections of 2023 on the lists of the political platform Sumar, headed by Yolanda Díaz.
 She was elected deputy for the province of Cádiz in the 15th Cortes Generales and, during the constitution of the Cortes Generales, she was elected third vice-president of the Congress of Deputies.